OSSAdmiral/Recruit/README.md

 > `Super Admin` - All permission is granted
 >
 >`Admin` - All permission is granted, but not including the following:
->   - Impersonating the user
+>   - Impersonating user
 >
-> `Standard` - All permission is granted, but not including the delete permissions.
+> `Standard` - All permission is granted, but not including the following permissions.
+>  - delete
+>  - restore

 ## About RecruitLab